Rheinmetall Caracal: Air transportability

 Up to two vehicles can be transported as internal load (in the short wheelbase version) or one underslung by the CH-47F Chinook and CH-53K King Stallion helicopters.
 Moreover, the Caracal is air-portable with Boeing C-17 Globemaster, Lockheed Martin C-130, Embraer KC-390 and Airbus A400M transport aircraft.

+Variants

+Rheinmetall offers 4 main variants as of 2026: